-How to Live Stream Conferences and Virtual Meetings [2024 Update]
+How to Live Stream Conferences and Virtual Meetings [2025 Update]

 How to Live Stream Conferences and Virtual Meetings Image

-When the COVID-19 pandemic hit about four years ago, conference organizers across the globe were forced to postpone their events, sometimes indefinitely.
+When the COVID-19 pandemic hit about five years ago, conference organizers across the globe were forced to postpone their events, sometimes indefinitely.
 As a way of adapting to the changing times and to keep up the efficiency, they started live streaming conferences and virtual meetings.

 Now that the pandemic has passed, the era left behind a new way of working and interacting that thrives on live streaming software for seamless communication.
 This is because of the convenience and flexibility it provides.